tanfwong/sdr_notes/_sources/ch5/iq.md

   \end{equation}
   ```
   where $\hat m(t)$ and $y(t)$ are the complex envelops
-  of the demodulated baseband message and RX signals, respectively.
+  of the demodulated baseband message and RX signal, respectively.
 * As before, the value of $\psi$ is no larger than a few degrees, and
   $\beta_I$ and $\beta_Q$ differ by at most a few percentages.